 Develop a Plan

 You will be invited to meet one-on-one with an employment or self-reliance adviser, who will ask about your skills, abilities, and needs.
 Be sure to share with the adviser any particular interests or challenges you may have regarding your employment.
 Your adviser will assist you in creating a simple plan to help you reach your immediate career goals.
 He or she will also provide you with information and resources that may address many of your needs, including job leads, effective job search techniques, résumé or curriculum vitae writing, networking opportunities, school programs, financial aid, or information about small-business management.
 There may be times when the needs of your career require a more in-depth plan.
 In that case an employment or self-reliance adviser will work with you to develop your plan and identify how your priesthood and Relief Society leaders can help you achieve your long-term career goals.

 Workshops and Other Events

-The missionaries who serve as employment advisers will invite you to participate in workshops and meetings that are hosted by the center.
-These include the Career Workshop, the Self-Employment Workshop, the Professional Placement Program, networking meetings, and other scheduled events such as career fairs.
+The missionaries who serve as employment or self-reliance advisers will invite you to participate in workshops and meetings that are hosted by the center.
+These include the Career Workshop, the Self-Employment Workshop, the Professional Placement Program (offered only in the United States), the Planning for Success workshop (available only internationally) networking meetings, and other scheduled events such as career fairs.
 Participating in these workshops and events will help you to be successful in achieving your career goals.
 Those who take advantage of these resources and apply what they learn are able to shorten the time they spend looking for a job or increase the likelihood they will be successful with their new business.

-In addition to receiving help from an employment adviser, you may want to take advantage of the computers, Internet access, fax and copy machines, and telephones that are available for you to use as you pursue your career goals.
+In addition to receiving help from an employment or self-reliance adviser, you may want to take advantage of the computers, Internet access, fax and copy machines, and telephones that are available for you to use as you pursue your career, self-employment, or education goals.